pcortes80/c_api_examples/README.md

 ## Instructions

-In order to run the examples in this directory, you must compile a LabVIEW FPGA bitfile and generate a C API for it.
+Clone this repo on your machine.
+You must compile a LabVIEW FPGA bitfile and generate a C API for it.
-For more information about using these examples, refer to the Examples topic of the NI FPGA Interface C API Help, located under **start >> All apps >> National Instruments >> NI FPGA Interface C API**.

 ## C API Documentation